altruios/namshubettulpa/public/namshubettuple/redeye.md

 }
 {
 %%%%
+mn:Martha
 }
 {
 *Martha landed in the center of a golden metal gear.*
 *She braced her fall while the navigator slowly floated down to meet her.*
-"Kent?"
-*She asked, and he nodded.*
+"M::Kent?"
+*He nodded.*
 ~It came flooding back...~
 ~The cop at the precinct - the one who was immune to hooks...~ 'What was he doing here?'
-"Why are you here?"
+"M::Why are you here?!
-~She demanded.~
+Are you following me?"
 }
 {
-"Are you following me?"
 *He raised his hands in a confused gesture.*
 *And he mimed that he wasn’t - that he just met her.*
 ~He didn’t speak - not with words...~